Aftermarket Suspension Kits: Everything You Should Know

 Each kit is made in the USA, allowing American Air Suspension to maintain strict quality standards and ensure that every component is made with the best materials—right down to the nuts, bolts, and washers.

 To vouch for this quality, American Air Suspension offers a one-year warranty on each of its kits.
-The company also offers a limited lifetime guarantee on the springs themselves.
+The company also offers a one year guarantee on the springs themselves.
 That means that air suspension problems will be the furthest thing from your mind for a long time to come.